srinivas-maddikunta/brightspot-cms/docs/developers-guide/tutorials/article/develop-model.rst

 Brightspot projects are comprised of the following components:

-- Back-end code\ |emdash|\ These are the model and view-model files coded in Java.
-These files are stored in the directory :code:`src/main/java/`.
+- Back-end code\ |emdash|\ Java code implementing the model and view model.
+Back-end files are stored in the directory :code:`src/main/java/`.
-- Front-end code\ |emdash|\  These are the view files coded in JSON and handlebars.
-These files are stored in the directory :code:`styleguide/`.
+- Front-end code\ |emdash|\  JSON and Handlebars files implementing the view.
+Front-end files are stored in the directory :code:`styleguide/`.
-- Automatically generated code\ |emdash|\ These are files Brightspot automatically generates in parallel directories under :code:`target/generated-sources/`.
+- Automatically generated code\ |emdash|\ Code that Brightspot automatically generates.
+These files are in parallel directories under :code:`target/generated-sources/`.

 There are MVVM files for each type of content.
-A best practice is to create subdirectories for each type of content under the content/folder.
+A best practice is to create subdirectories for each type of content under a dedicated folder.
 Referring to the following diagram, source and generated files for an article are under the various :code:`content/article/` subdirectories.

 <root>